CitizenLabDotCo/citizenlab/docs/README.md

 - The layout of the sideview in the idea manager is now corrected
 - A digest email to idea assignees is no longer sent out when no ideas are assigned to the admin/moderator
 - Signing in with VUB Net ID works again
+- Loading the insights map can no longer be infinite, it will now show an error message when the request fails

 ### Added